Patient Search

 • Historical names are included in the search results.

-When you select a patient, a list of their visits and appointments is displayed.
+2. When you select the patient name link, a list of their visits and appointments is displayed.

 Note: